Four Factors to Consider When You’re Ready to Buy CDs (Certificates of Deposit)

-And once you've decided that you want to buy CDs, there are four factors that can help you pick out the right one for you:
+And once you've decided that you want to buy CDs, consider the following four factors.

-People often look at just the interest rate or annual percentage yield (APY) when they want to buy CDs.
+- Annual Percentage Yield (APY).
+People often look at just the interest rate when they want to buy CDs.
 But the APY can tell you much more.
 Essentially, the APY calculates the combined effect of the interest rate and the compounded interest you earn.
-With a given interest rate, the more frequent the compounding, the more you earn - and the higher the APY.
+With a given interest rate, the more frequent the compounding, the higher the APY.

-Traditional CDs typically have an early withdrawal penalty that you must pay if you take the principle out before a CD's maturity date.
-These penalties vary widely, so it's a good idea to compare before you buy CDs.
+- Penalties.
+CDs typically have early withdrawal penalties for taking withdrawing the principal before maturity.
+These penalties vary widely, so it's a good idea to compare before you commit.
 Of course, it's best to plan ahead as much as possible to avoid having to take money out early.
-"While penalties are important to understand, you generally should think [about having] enough cash to cover everything but large emergencies available in savings or other maturing CDs," said Clear Financial Advisers' Schmansky.